EvickaStudio/KnowunityDownloader/README.md

 ## Usage

+1. Click on the post you want to download
+2. Click Share and copy the URL.
-1. Run the application: `python main.py`.
+3. Run the application: `python main.py`.
-2. Enter the URL of the KnowUnity page.
+4. Enter the URL of the post.
-3. Select an output directory.
+5. Select an output directory.
-4. Click the "Download" button.
+6. Click the "Download" button.

 ## Features

-- Downloads PDFs from a KnowUnity page.
+- Downloads PDFs from a Knowunity link.
+- Supports posts with multiple attached files.
 - Saves PDFs to a specified output directory.
-- Removes duplicate PDF links.
-- Saves last used output directory and dark mode state.
+- Dark mode available.
+- GUI built with PyQt5.